AllenAJ/RACE-THE-SUN/README.md

 # RACE-THE-SUN
-A game made using Adobe Flash CC.
+A really high-end game made using Adobe Flash CC.
 Includes database and multiplayer management using PLAYER.IO

 # LOADING SCREEN (Facebook API used).